 This set contains:

-- Comes in sturdy wooden storage box with wheels
+- Comes in sturdy wooden storage box with lid

-- Includes 2 instructional booklets with several inspirational ideas
+- An instructional booklet with several inspirational ideas

-KAPLA blocks are featured at Charles de Gaulle Airport and at children's museums all over the world.
+Kapla blocks are featured at Charles de Gaulle Airport and children's museums all over the world.

 Stimulate creativity, open-ended and imaginative play

 - The simple shape encourages experimentation and complex constructions, fostering concentration and patience

 - No need for extra parts, glue, or construction tools, these natural wooden blocks are fun right out of the box

 - Construction play supports logical thinking, spatial awareness, and dexterity

 - Versatile, great for teamwork and groups